firedancer-io/solana-conformance/commands.md

 * `-o, --output-dir PATH`: Output directory for base58-encoded, Context and/or Fixture human-readable messages  [required]
 * `-p, --num-processes INTEGER`: Number of processes to use  [default: 4]
 * `-h, --default-harness-type TEXT`: Harness type to use for Context protobufs  [default: InstrHarness]
-* `-d, --debug-mode`: Enables debug mode, which disables multiprocessing
+* `-d, --debug-mode`: Enables debug mode, which spawns a single child process for easier debugging
 * `--help`: Show this message and exit.

 ## `solana-conformance download-crash`